Have you or a loved one been falsely accused of having sex with child?

 Whatever the case, if you face a false accusation of child sex, you should not hesitate to gain skilled legal help—help you can get from Neal Davis and his Houston criminal defense team.
 He has succeeded in getting charges reduced or even dismissed for clients who were falsely accused of sexual contact with a child.

-Contact the Neal Davis Law Firm today and get your free and confidential legal review.
+Contact the Neal Davis Law Firm today and get your confidential legal review.
 Your future and your freedom may depend on it.